 Given the variety of programs OCF oversees, it can be hard to know which form to use when submitting an evaluation report.
-If you are unsure about the type of grant you received, or which form to use, please call us at (503) 227-6846 and ask to speak to an advised funds associate or a program associate.
+If you are unsure about the type of grant you received, or which form to use, please call us at (503) 227-6846 and ask to speak to an associate donor relations officer or a program associate.
 Alternatively, you can email us at email@example.com or firstname.lastname@example.org.

 We value your time, so if you receive multiple evaluation requests for the same project, please contact us to discuss how we can simplify things for you.

 The term "competitive grants" simply refers to grants awarded through a competitive grant process, such as the Community Grant Program.
 Unless otherwise specified in the grant award letter, these programs use OCF's standard grant evaluation form.
 We've kept this form simple to minimize the burden on the grantee.
 Our hope is that grantees will use grant evaluation as much for their benefit as for ours, as a guide for decision making and resource use.